aleksa-codes/aleksastojsic/README.md

 </a>

 ###
-I am a Computer Science student, learning to become a full stack web developer.
+I am a Computer Science student, learning to become a full-stack web developer.

 Passionate, energetic, and self-motivated developer eager to turn ideas into applications.
-Ambitious to stay on the leading edge of the web development industry and find new learning opportunities or projects to rapidly keep improving as a developer.
+Ambitious to stay on the leading edge of the web development industry and find new learning opportunities or projects to keep improving rapidly as a developer.

 - 🌱 I’m currently improving in JavaScript and CSS